-Lambswool, pure new wool and Merino wool are all a vital part of the So Cosy range.
+Lambswool, pure new wool and Merino wool are all a vital part of the So Cosy range, used to create our merino blankets and many other unique wool products.
 As part of our pledge to you, our beautiful wool-bearing friends, and the wider planet, we work hard to source all our fibres from ethical farms that put the welfare of their animals at the very top of their list of priorities.

 Whilst we source the fibres we use to craft all our products from all over the world, the UK has a long list of stunning sheep farms to admire and explore.